sendevman/announcement-api/README.md

 ### **Database**

-You must install mysql and create announcement table.
+You must install mysql and create announcement database.